Phase module

 The market price is inputted for three different price percentiles.
 This is extrapolated to return the market price for the specified percentile.

 The cost of fertilising is made up from the cost of the fertilisers, the cost getting the fertiliser delivered to the farm and the machinery cost of application (detailed in the machinery section).
-The cost is incurred in the cashflow period when it is applied.
+The costs are incurred in the cashflow period when it is applied.
 The assumption is that fertiliser is purchased shortly before application because farmers wait to see how the year unfolds before locking in a fertiliser plan.

 Returns: